rubymotion-community/BubbleWrap/README.md

 ### UIAlertView

-`BW::UIAlertView` is a subclass of `UIAlertView` with an idiomatic Ruby syntax layered on top.
+`BW::UIAlertView` is a subclass of `UIAlertView` with an natural Ruby syntax.

 #### Default alert